 That all changed when Gloomhaven came into my life.
 This is a bit of an exaggeration — I haven’t actually played it yet due to time and table space constraints, but the adventure it promises has me excited about all sorts of games that scratch the same itch.

 Since I’ve already done so much research into these games, I thought I’d share my findings with you!
-Read on for our recommendations of the best campaign board games of 2021.
+Read on for our recommendations of the best campaign board games.

 What Are Campaign Board Games?

 Campaign board games (also known as legacy games) are a sort of half-sibling to TTRPGs.
 As their name suggests, they include a pre-written campaign that spans multiple sessions, telling an immersive story from start to finish.

 While many TTRPGs have pre-written campaigns and starter kits with all the supplies and information you need to play, there are a few key differences that make campaign games unique.
 Firstly, campaign games don’t require a GM — the story is outlined in rulebooks available to all players, and progression is entirely gameplay driven.
 No more bickering with friends over whose turn it is to wear the GM cap, as everyone gets to be a player!